andreschaffer/one-click-microservice/README.md

 # One Click Microservice

-# Synopsis
-This project aims to provide a starting point for automating the creation of microservices with a single click.

 # Background
 Having a way of rapidly creating and deploying microservices is a prerequisite if you want to do serious microservices.
 It should be easy, so that we can focus on business, the thing that makes us unique.
 Talking about unique, we hope you enjoyed the quite unique movie [Inception](https://en.wikipedia.org/wiki/Inception), as we'll see some inception techniques going through this solution :)